netdata/netdata/docs/dashboards-and-charts/alerts-tab.md

 - Alert role
   - Filter by the role that the alert is set to notify (e.g. Sysadmin, Webmaster etc.)
 - Host labels
-  - Filter based on the host labels that are configured for the nodes across the War Room (e.g. `_cloud_instance_region` to match `us-east-1`)
+  - Filter based on the host labels that are configured for the nodes across the Room (e.g. `_cloud_instance_region` to match `us-east-1`)
 - Node status
   - Filter by node availability status (e.g. Live or Offline)
 - Netdata version
   - Filter by Netdata version (e.g. `v1.45.3`)
 - Nodes
-  - Filter the alerts based on the nodes of your War Room.
+  - Filter the alerts based on the nodes of your Room.

 ### View alert details